Energy company reviews

 Scottish Power in the news

-26 April: Scottish Power was fined £18m by regulator Ofgem for inadequate call handling, complaint resolution and billing.
-Its poor customer service resulted in over one million complaints between June 2013 and December 2015.
-The money will be paid to vulnerable Scottish Power customers that were affected by its poor customer service and also to charity.
+April: Scottish Power was fined £18m by regulator Ofgem for inadequate call handling, complaint resolution and billing.
+Its poor customer service resulted in more than a million complaints between June 2013 and December 2015.
+The money will be paid to vulnerable Scottish Power customers that were affected by its poor customer service, and also to charity.

-4 Mar: Scottish Power was hit with a 12-day sales ban after failing to resolve customer complaints, and missing Ofgem's targets to sort them by the end of November.
+March: Scottish Power was hit with a 12-day sales ban after failing to resolve customer complaints and missing Ofgem’s targets to sort them by the end of November.
 Scottish Power was also warned to improve the speed of answering customer calls and reduce the amount of late bills.